-This Plan reinforces the 1998 Plan's transportation objectives to maintain the rural character of the existing roadways while meeting the requirements stated in the Americans with Disabilities Act (ADA) for compliance.
+This Plan reinforces the 1998 Plan's transportation objectives that maintain the rural character of the existing roadways while providing vehicular, pedestrian and bicyclists safe, direct, and convenient means of travel for transportation and recreation, especially in the village center.

 The underlying C-2, C-1 and O-M Zones allowed a floor area ratio (FAR) of 1.5.
 With the Sandy Spring Overlay Zone, the 1998 Plan reduced the overall FAR in these zones to 0.75.
-The overall commercial square footage provided in the 1998 Plan, even with the overlay zone, was not achievable over the life of the plan due to parking requirements, floor plan constraints and market realities.
+The overall commercial square footage provided in the 1998 Plan, even with the overlay zone, was not achievable over the life of the plan due to parking requirements, floor plan constraints, and market realities.
 This Plan retains the total 0.75 FAR and allows for commercial and residential uses.

 The development potential in the Sandy Spring Rural Village will not exceed the acceptable congestion levels at the area's intersections.
 The recommended highway and local street system will provide sufficient capacity.
-The table on the following page compares the development potential for the current Sandy Spring Rural Village Plan and 1998 Master Plan with what exists today.
-The recommended land uses and transportation infrastructure are in balance.
+The following table compares the development potential for the current Sandy Spring Rural Village Plan and the 1998 Master Plan with what exists today.
+The recommended land uses and the transportation infrastructure are in balance.